 As her family, we wish to express our love and admiration for Valeo Home Health and Hospice who served Jodi the last few months of her life.
 A very special thank you to Kylee, Kelcey, and Nurse Debbie who treated her so very kindly and loved her.

 Funeral services will be held Friday, November 15, 2019, at the chapel at 2925 E. Bengal Blvd, Cottonwood Heights, UT 84121.
 Friends and family may call at Cannon Mortuary, 2460 E. Bengal Blvd (7600 South), from 6-8 p.m. on Thursday, and from 9:45-10:45 a.m. prior to services at the church.
 Interment at Mountain View Memorial Estates.

 Jodi, you are ours and we are yours.
 You fill our favorite memories in life.
 Until we meet you again for the eternities, Jodi Girl.

-To send flowers to Jodi's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Jodi Twila Houghton, please visit our floral store.